 Lenders charge a fixed service fee to cover the cost of processing the personal loan application, including credit checks and administrative costs.

-Banks that provide personal loans charge processing fees ranging from PHP 1,500 to PHP 2,500.
-SSS deducts a 1% service fee from the SSS salary loan amount, while Pag-IBIG doesn’t charge this fee for its multi-purpose loans.
+Banks in the Philippines charge loan processing fees ranging from PHP 1,500 to PHP 3,000.
+SSS deducts a 1% service fee from the SSS salary loan amount while Pag-IBIG doesn’t charge this fee for its multi-purpose loans.

 The Bureau of Internal Revenue (BIR) requires a Documentary Stamp Tax (DST) of PHP 1.50 per PHP 200 of a loan amount over PHP 250,000 for personal use or any loan amount for business purposes.
 Like the processing fee, the DST is deducted from the loan proceeds.
 Loans under PHP 250,000 for personal use are exempted from the DST payment.

 Read more: What is the Best Type of Loan for My Business?